 The minimum program duration is 2 years, and the maximum is 7 years.
-To ensure a communal education experience, students shall spend at least one year on campus for full-time study.
+Students on LA campus shall spend at least one year on campus for full-time study.
+Distance Learning students shall complete the whole degree through online studies with online course teachers.